my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

     Myndighetene bør fremme likestilling mellom kvinner og menn. → Authorities should promote equality between women and men.

-  - *være til fordel for*… → to be beneficial for
+  - <span style="color: #00CC66;">*være til fordel for noen å gjøre noe*</span> → to be beneficial for sb to do sth

-    Det er til fordel for barn å ha foreldre som engasjerer seg i lekser. → It is beneficial for children to have parents who are involved in homework.
+    Det *er til fordel for* barn *å* ha foreldre som engasjerer seg i lekser.
+    → It is beneficial for children to have parents who are involved in homework.

+    Det *kan være en fordel å* jobbe ekstra med å få inn gode vaner, i tillegg til å trappe ned medisinbruken langsomt.
+    → It can be beneficial to work extra on getting good habits, in addition to gradually reducing medication use.

   - Fordeler *med* dette er ... → Advantages of this are ...